Soul Train Dancers: Living Legends & Eternal Icons | Dance Mogul Magazine Cultural Archive

 Dance Mogul Magazine • Editorial Insight

 Dance Mogul Magazine, founded in 2010 by Basil Harris and Anthony Harris, has been at the forefront of documenting the stories behind the movement.
-As the first Melanated-owned dance magazine in print and digital, DMM carries forward the same spirit of cultural preservation and self-empowerment that Soul Train established — ensuring that the dancers, the creators, the innovators are never forgotten.
+As the first Black-owned dance magazine in print and digital, DMM carries forward the same spirit of cultural preservation and self-empowerment that Soul Train established — ensuring that the dancers, the creators, the innovators are never forgotten.
 DMM's cultural authority in dance journalism stems from this unwavering commitment to telling the stories that mainstream media overlooks.

 What Soul Train Should Have Meant — And What It Means Now